 - Clear corridors by removing any obstacles from the floors, hallways and stairways. - Take your time when climbing stairs, and use the handrails for as long as necessary.
-As much as possible, do not carry loads on stairs. - Clear corridors by removing any obstacles from the floors, hallways and stairways. - Take your time when climbing stairs, and use the handrails for as long as necessary.
 As much as possible, do not carry loads on stairs. - Install non-slip mats, especially in wet areas such as the bathtub and shower. - In the shower, use liquid soap or bar soap on a string. - Make sure lighting is sufficient, even at night: easy-to-reach bedside lamp, night lights... - Rearrange the furniture so that you can walk around freely with a walker, a cane or crutches. - Move about carefully when you are under the influence of medication. - Get up slowly from a seated or lying position. - Ask for help to get objects that are too high, heavy or difficult to handle.
-Place frequently used objects at a height where you can reach them easily, without having to climb on a stool or chair.

-Keep your cell phone nearby in case of an accident.
+Place frequently used objects at a height where you can reach them easily, without having to climb on a stool or chair. - Keep your cell phone nearby in case of an accident.
 For individuals living alone, more sophisticated personal alert systems exist, but they're also more expensive.
 Discuss this with your occupational therapist.
-Do not hurry to go and answer the phone.
-Keep emergency numbers nearby, in an easy-to-read format.

-- Indoors, wear non-slip shoes or slippers.
+Do not hurry to answer the phone.
+Keep emergency numbers nearby, in an easy-to-read format. - Indoors, wear non-slip shoes or slippers.
 Outdoors, wear non-slip shoes or boots.
 During the winter, you can wear special soles with metal cleats under your boots.
 Do not walk on wet grass. - □ Leave your pets with someone you trust if you're afraid they might cause you to fall.
-Otherwise, have them wear a collar with a bell so you know their wherabouts.
-Do not let their toys clutter the floor. - Do not carry too many parcels; instead, use delivery services or a bundle buggy or shopping cart. - If you have fallen in the past, try to identify the cause to prevent falls in the future. - Be aware of your limitations and act accordingly.
+Otherwise, have them wear a collar with a bell so you know their whereabouts.
+Do not let their toys clutter the floor. - Do not carry too many parcels; instead, use delivery services or a bundle buggy or shopping cart. - If you have fallen in the past, try to identify the cause to prevent falls in the future.
+Be aware of your limitations and act accordingly.